kubernetes/community/sig-cli/outreachy.md

 As part of the application process, the Outreachy program recommends that candidates make small contributions to the project they intend to apply for.
 To start working on the project, make sure to fill out the CLA and check if you have the right environment with this guide.
 The README in the [community repo](https://github.com/kubernetes/community) details these things and more.

 Check out these specific resources for how to contribute to CLI:
 * SIG-CLI - [How to Contribute](https://github.com/kubernetes/community/blob/master/sig-cli/CONTRIBUTING.md)
-* Filter issue search for: `is:open is:issue label:sig/cli label:help-wanted` (or `label:for-new-contributors`)
+* Filter issue search for: `is:open is:issue label:sig/cli label:"help wanted"`
 * Hand picked issues for outreachy applications: https://github.com/kubernetes/kubectl/projects/3

 ## Available tasks